Bricktech2000/Notes/notes/concept-vs-fact.md

 _a piece of information tightly related to multiple other concepts_

-TODO:
-generally, they are more important than facts. they can be structured through conceptual [[notes]]. once grasped, they stay with you a lifetime. when learning concepts, make sure to understand the difference between [[recollection-vs-recognition]].
+generally, they are more important than facts. they can be structured through conceptual [[README|Notes]]. once grasped, they stay with you a lifetime. when learning concepts, make sure to understand the difference between [[recollection-vs-recognition]].

 ### examples